Free Outdoor Activities Near You: Parks, Trails & City Hacks

 Pair a free museum morning (via library passes or museum free hours) with a picnic and park walk after.
 It’s a full day out for zero extra spend—pack sandwiches using these frugal meal planning ideas.
 Also scan these legit freebies to round out the day.

-City Hacks & Smart Strategies for Free Exploration
+City Hacks for Free Outdoor Activities

 These city hacks make free outdoor activities easy to plan—especially when you’re going car-free.